Inflammation Gut Health Connection

 Addressing Gut Problems: Key to Solving Inflammation-related diseases and Other Illnesses?

 When people get sick, it will most likely never cross their mind that the cause is rooted within their gut.
 If you feel like you are wasting your time with countless visits to your doctor you are probably dealing with chronic inflammation.
 The most common mistake repeated by people suffering with almost any condition is treating the symptoms only!
-This behavior is totally normal as Western medicine aims to provide relief to the patient.
-Relief comes in the form of pain killers, anti-inflammatories, antibiotics etc. As a result, the symptoms are quieted and you can return to school, work etc. However, the problem is that while relieving the symptoms the patient may have a bigger problem developing that their body was trying to communicate with those symptoms and complications.
+Of course, this is standard of card as medicine aims to provide relief to the patient.
+Relief comes in the form of pain killers, anti-inflammatories, antibiotics etc. As a result, the symptoms are quieted and you can return to school, work etc. However, the problem is that although there is symptom relief, the patient may have a bigger problem developing that is communicating via symptoms and complications.

-For example, the gut, a.k.a. gastrointestinal tract, was simply dismissed as something that digests our food.
-However, new studies show that it holds a critical role to overall health, controlling our weight, energy levels, immunity, and nutrition.
-The digestive tract and the brain have a deeper connection than commonly acknowledged.
+It can’t be denied that conventional medicine saves lives everyday.
+However, new studies are published everyday disproving what we knew and believed.
+Previously, the gut, a.k.a. gastrointestinal tract, was simply dismissed as something that digests our food.
+Now, studies show that it holds a critical role to overall health, controlling our weight, energy levels, immunity, and nutrition.
+The digestive tract and the brain have a deep connection, that is reinforced the more we learn.

 Gut and Brain Connection